8 Things you need to know about the Day of the Dead

-Dia de Muertos or Day of the Dead is a Mexican celebration to remember our loves ones that have passed away.
+Dia de Muertos or Day of the Dead is a Mexican celebration to remember our loved ones that have passed away.
 Mexico is the land of celebration, but the Day of the Dead is the highest and most important celebration of all.

 The Day of the Dead celebrations in Mexico came from the ancient traditions among its pre-Columbian cultures.
 The Aztecs used to do rituals to celebrate the deaths of their ancestors, the ritual was dedicated to the goddess known as the “lady of the Dead”, nowadays known as “La Catrina”.

 Here are 10 things you might not know about Día de Muertos.

-- In Mexico the Day of the Dead is always celebrated on the same day, November 2nd during this day we remember the adult souls and in November 1st the souls of the children.
+- In Mexico the Day of the Dead is always celebrated on the same day, November 2nd during this day we remember the adult souls and on November 1st the souls of the children.

 - In 2008 the United Nations Educational, Scientific and Cultural Organization, or UNESCO, recognized the importance of Día de Muertos and added this holiday to its list of Intangible Cultural Heritage of Humanity.

 - Day of the Dead is not Mexican Halloween.
-It is a day full of love, respect and remembrance for the love ones that have passed away.
+It is a day full of love, respect and remembrance for the loved ones that have passed away.

-- The centre piece of the Day of the Dead is the altar or “Ofrenda”.
+- The centrepiece of the Day of the Dead is the altar or “Ofrenda”.
 Most of the time set in people’s houses.
-They are decorated with cempasuchil flowers or marigold, candles to lighten up the way of the ancestors to come back to the world of the living and ornaments with things that the person that is being remember used to love, like: food, beverages, objects and pictures.
+They are decorated with cempasuchil flowers or marigold, candles to lighten up the way of the ancestors to come back to the world of the living and ornaments with things that the person that is being remembered used to love, like food, beverages, objects and pictures.

-- In Mexico during this celebration people write “Calaveras”, which are these short poems about a living person, but related to the death.
+- In Mexico during this celebration, people write “Calaveras”, which are these short poems about a living person, but related to death.
 They are usually funny.
 They were created by Jose Clemente Orozco, who was a painter and caricaturist, his most famous work related to the Day of the Dead is the “La Catrina”.
 Here is one calavera or calaverita:

 Oh, how clumsy was my neighbour